ArlanNugara/python-azure-api-locks-management/README.md

 ### Assign Permission to Service Principle

 * In Azure portal navigate to **Subscriptions**
-* Select the subscription at which Azure Tag Management will run
+* Select the subscription at which Azure Locks Management will run
 * Go to **Access Control (IAM)**
 * Click on **Add Role Assignment**
 * Select **User Access Administrator** and **Reader** and click on **Next** button